WWE Rumors: Future Hall Of Famer Kurt Angle To Fight Brock Lesnar Or Roman Reigns At ‘Wrestlemania 33’

 A photo posted by wwe photos ???????? (@wwe.wrestlers.photo) on

-The biggest hurdle when it comes to Kurt Angle Vs. Brock Lesnar feud is the latter’s whole Bill Goldberg situation.
+The biggest hurdle when it comes to Kurt Angle vs. Brock Lesnar feud is the latter’s whole Bill Goldberg situation.
 Bill Goldberg vs. Brock Lesnar is still ongoing and is heavily rumored to end at Wrestlemania 33.
-Most wrestling fans would probably prefer a Kurt Angle vs. Brock Lesnar match at the “Grandest stage of them all.”
+Most wrestling fans would probably prefer a Kurt Angle vs. Brock Lesnar match at the “grandest stage of them all.”
 But then again, fans won’t always get what they want.

 Look #Raw : #WWE #ECW #WrestleMania #theauthority #wweraw #wwesmackdown #THEUNDERTAKER #undertaker #kane #JohnCena #HulkHogan #tripleh #TheRock #STING #StoneCold #ShawnMichaels #RomanEmpire #RomanReigns #DeanAmbrose #SethRollins #Rko #RandyOrton #DolphZiggler #nxt #sheamus #wwenetwork #CMPUNK #BrockLesnar #suplexcity